20goto10/theremin_remote/README.md

 ```

 Setup:
 - Edit the config.json file.
 Mostly it should be self-explanatory.
 The most important thing is to get the device ID of your mouse and keyboard correctly, and the light IDs on HA-bridge.
-Depending on your set-up the username may need to change.
+Depending on your set-up the username may need to change, and depending on your setup, the ha_bridge_url value.
+If you have the keyboard/mouse on the same machine that's running HA-Bridge you should be fine with "localhost".
+- Physically you'll want to check the range of your remote and make sure that whatever PC/Raspberry/etc. is running this script is within range of your remote keyboard and has connectivity to your ha-bridge server.
+- You may also want to disable the surplus devices as actual X Inputs so that you can't accidentally run anything using the remote.

 Run: